 Both Burg and Day agree that your first stop should be to a dermatologist to pinpoint the cause of the hair loss and come up with a treatment plan.
 But if you are set on trying a hair growth supplement, Day says it is imperative to look for a reputable company and to choose a product that doesn’t have a lot of additives, like:

-- Nutrafol ($88 for 30-day supply) a physician-formulated vitamin that takes a comprehensive approach at female health to address hair loss.
+- Nutrafol ($88 for a 30-day supply) a physician-formulated vitamin that takes a comprehensive approach at female health to address hair loss.
 Each pill includes an arsenal of hair regrowth ingredients, including an ancient medicinal ingredient called saw palmetto, which has been shown to help prevent testosterone from converting into a DHT, a natural hormone causes hair follicle shrinking and subsequent thinning.
 This ingredient is often used to address androgenetic alopecia, or male and female pattern hair loss.

 - Moon Juice SuperHair™ Daily Hair Nutrition ($60 for a 30-day supply), also takes a comprehensive approach to hair loss.
 In addition to saw palmetto, it contains a multi-vitamin complex to help address nutritional deficiencies and an adaptogenic blend to help regulate stress hormones that may be contributing to temporary hair loss.